adeelmanaf43/demogitflow/README.md

 ## Second Heading
 This is my first demo project

-** I want to make this text italic using asterick**
+** I want to make this text bold using asterick **
--- I want to make this text italic using heiphen. --
+-- I want to make this text bold using heiphen. --